brotkrueml/typo3-feed-generator/Documentation/Developer/Index.rst

 Interfaces
 ==========

-Four interfaces are available and of interest:
+Three interfaces for a feed implementation are available and of interest:

 .. _developer-FeedInterface: